alminisl/ScoutChallange/README.md

 This is also something I would investigate more on how to make it more optimized when checking the image sizes.
 Currently it's very slow and knows to timeout sometimes.

 ### Tests, improve, expand

-Currently the tests are only for the API, which are not ideal..
+Like mentioned above, add more tests and make it possible to load multiple URLs

 ### UI / UX

 The whole frontend is fine, however it could be more readable and more smooth with maybe some animations and not just "popin" of elements.
+Also there is sometimes an issue where you have to refresh page to call a new website, not sure what causes this issue yet.